Srinivas-Natarajan/Gesture-Recognition-for-Sign-Language-Translation/README.md

 ## File Descriptions

-- `ML`: Contains all files realted to data colelction, preprocessing and model training
+- `ML/`: Contains all files realted to data colelction, preprocessing and model training
   - `Model Training.ipynb`: Notebook containing various models and feature engineering techniques to comapre performance.
+  - `data/`: Contains the compiled results as well as camera aspect ratio data
+  - `model_saves/`: Contains the tensorflow checkpoints for the models trained in `Model Training.ipynb`

-- `public`: Files related to the webpage including the HTML/CSS files for page design aand JS scripts
+- `public/`: Files related to the webpage including the HTML/CSS files for page design aand JS scripts
+  - `models/`: TensorflowJS models for the alphabet and gesture models

 - `index.js`: Nodejs base file to run the webpage